 Moventor is experienced in runway reporting, which is required to supply pilots with information for safe take-off and landing.
 It provides information for notice to airmen about hazardous conditions due to snow or ice (SNOWTAM), in addition to graphical status information for air traffic control (ATC) and briefing.

 Our Global Runway Reporter software can create customised screens with runway condition data, which can be used by ATC to see the status of the runway.
 Screens can be used for briefings to allow pilots to plan flight and take-off parameters.
-The software ensures airports are standardised in line with the Global Reporting Format (GRF) by the International Civil Aviation Organization (ICAO).
+The software provides runway condition assessment to ensure airports are standardised in line with the Global Reporting Format (GRF) by the International Civil Aviation Organization (ICAO).

 When runway condition data needs to be analysed, we offer a web module designed to facilitate analysis.
-We can adapt analysis tools according to customer requirements and run a high number of data reports.
+We can adapt analysis tools according to customer requirements and run a high number of data reports, suitable to monitor runway conditions in winter and in summer.

 Using the combination of runway contaminant and friction tester data, the programme can create a safety analysis to combine the value of the reporter runway conditions.
 This enables the creation of a support tool for inspectors to support runway condition code (RwyCC) decision-making with friction testing results.